top of page

 • Creativity improves

-Recent neuroscience research suggests REM sleep helps decouple emotional charge from memories, meaning the memory remains but the emotional sting softens over time.
-(Goldstein & Walker, 2022)
+Research suggests REM sleep helps decouple emotional charge from memories, meaning the memory remains but the emotional sting softens over time (Goldstein & Walker, 2014).

 The Hormones Behind Sleep